 State statutes provide a means to finance the construction of a sewer project by assessing the properties that benefit from the sewer service.
 Those in a defined sewer district are assessed for the construction of the cost to build that line.
-In Brookfield there are six Districts described under the Projects tab above.
+In Brookfield there are four remaining Districts described under the Projects tab above.

 New since 2011: An Elderly Resident Assessment Deferral Policy.

 The assessment amounts are based on the Grand List value of a property.
 The assessment rate is akin to a tax mil rate.
 It is calculated by taking the cost of a project, which is usually the amount of loans and/or bonds, divided by the total Grand List value of all eligible properties in the district.
 So, for example, in the case of the Three Condo District completed in 2009, the net cost of the project is $4,339,329 (1) and the total Grand List value of all properties eligible to connect comes to $60,744,910 (2).

 The payment of the loan has a defined term with a known average interest rate.
 In the case of the Three Condo Project the loan term is 20 years at 2% interest.
 Thus the assessment is due is divided in equal 20 year increments with interest assessed at 2% of the unpaid balance.
 Below is a calculator for you to determine the principal and interest on your property.

 In the original Federal Road South and Center School Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
 If there has been no prior connection, the 2% fee is based on the Grand List Value of the land and improvments at the time of connection.
 (7)